Saginaw Bay Walleye or Perch Charters at Au Gres (AuGres) and Tawas City (East Tawas)

 Here's a brief rundown on what anglers can expect to experience at different times during our season on Saginaw Bay:

-March walleye charters are conducted from an On-Call List.
-Because the ice out, the weather and fishing conditions are so unpredictable during March, clients must sign up on an "On Call List" to fish with us during this late winter, early spring period.
+March and Early-April walleye charters are conducted from an On-Call List.
+Because the ice out, the weather and fishing conditions are so unpredictable during the early spring, clients must sign up on an "On Call List" to fish with us during this period.
 When our schedule allows, and when conditions are favorable for fishing, Trophy Specialists will phone customers on the "On Call List" and they will get to fish during the best possible conditions thus increasing overall success rates then.
 We typically call those customers at least 48 hours in advance of fishing.
 The on-call list is best for customers with a flexible schedule, but we do accept clients on the list where they are only available to fish on certain days.
 If for some reason we can't fish on the specified days available, then the deposit is carried forward and can be used to book any trip or even for next year's on call list.
 If winter ends early and the ice goes out during March, the fishing then for larger fish can be very good.
 Pre-spawn female walleyes at their heaviest weight of the year make for some awesome trophies.
 We troll then using stickbaits at very slow speeds in those frigid waters.
 Catch numbers may not be at their peak, but the average size of the fish will be the biggest of the year.

 April/May is an awesome time to fish for walleyes out of Au Gres on Saginaw Bay.
-The fishing pressure is usually very low and the fish are normally located closer to port compared to their deeper summer hangouts.
+The fishing pressure is usually low (compared to summer) and the fish are normally located closer to port compared to their deeper summer hangouts.
 We often troll for April and May walleyes right in Au Gres Bay, but sometimes we head north or south too as conditions dictate.
 April and May is a period when the fish run bigger on average compared to the summer fish caught.
 Those late spring, post spawn walleyes are often feeding aggressively, but with cold waters, we troll slower than our summer programs dictate.
 Even though the fishing can be some of the best of the year, especially for bigger walleyes, the spring weather often make things more challenging and inconsistent.
 We normally troll for spring walleyes with large and small crankbaits and crawlers.
-Overall, April and May provides great fishing though and with charter and motel discounts, it's the most economical time to fish at Au Gres too.
+Overall, April and May provides great fishing though and with lodging discounts, it's the most economical time to fish at Au Gres too.

 June is my busiest month of the year for running charters, and for good reason: The fishing then is consistently awesome.
 The weather typically stabilizes more during June and the warming weather and water temperatures really gets the fish snapping at lures big time.
 We normally limit out on most of our trips at this time of the year and while big fish are still taken, there's a high preponderance of smaller and medium sized fish in the catch.
-Those smaller walleyes in the 15 to 19 inch range though are the best eating fish I've ever eaten anywhere, bar none.
+Those smaller walleyes in the 15 to 19 inch range though are the best eating fish I've ever had anywhere, bar none.
 During June we normally fish in deeper waters trolling with small crankbaits, spoons and crawlers.
 Because I normally book all my open dates up during June, you'll want to reserve early then.

 July normally finds us fishing out around the Charity Islands for walleyes as they migrate in mass from the Inner Bay to the Outer Bay.
 The fish are on the move more during July, but 20+ years of experience on Saginaw Bay has taught me to fish in the right places at the right times.
 The average size of the walleyes tends to run somewhat bigger during July compared to June, likely due to the fact that Saginaw Bay Walleyes grow so fast that in one-month the same fish are just noticeably bigger.
 We do catch more lunkers out near the Charities though and limit catches are normal during July.
 We often troll in shallow waters around the Islands using mainly small crankbaits and crawlers.
 The only down side to July is that it can get hot out on the water when there is no breeze.
 Thankfully, calm hot days are rare on Saginaw Bay.
 July is another very busy month on my charter schedule as I usually book up nearly every day.